wendyelviragarcia/create_pictures/README.md

 # Create Pictures
 This folder contains a set of scripts for creating a spectrogram figure (with or without annotation) of a sound file in Praat.
 Choose the script that serves your purpose better and download that .praat file.
 - Pictures for all files in a folder
-- Picture for a selected sound (without annotation)
+- Picture for a selected sound, already open and selected at Praat (without annotation)
-- Picture for a selected sound and TextGrid (with annotation)
+- Picture for a selected sound and TextGrid, both need to be already open and selected at Praat (with annotation)

 # Output
 ![image](output.png)